Written on: 4 November 2022

 Share this post:

 When you consider that this could be your apprentice's first ever experience in the workplace, you want to make sure you're giving them the information and support they need to succeed – and this starts with a successful onboarding period.

 By asking your apprentice what they need from you early on, and by establishing clear expectations from both sides, the onboarding process will run much more smoothly, and your apprentice will feel more secure and confident in those vital first weeks.

-To make a formal onboarding plan for your apprentice, we spoke to our People and Culture Manager Beth who recommended defining your goals and then adapting your current onboarding processes for the virtual world.
+To make a formal onboarding plan for your apprentice, we spoke to our People and Culture Manager Beth who recommended defining your goals and then adapting your current onboarding processes to be relevant for the apprentices role.

 Our team are always on hand to answer any questions you have on hiring and supporting an apprentice in your team.
-To find out more about recruiting an apprentice remotely, or to discuss how an apprentice might fit into your team, please browse our programmes or get in touch with our friendly Employer Engagement Team.
+To find out more about recruiting an apprentice, or to discuss how an apprentice might fit into your team, please browse our programmes or get in touch with our friendly team.